Personas as a Way to Model Truthfulness in Language Models: Evidence of LLMs Modeling Personas

-\paragraph{Model generalizes to unseen topics and domains.} In Table \ref{tab:finetuning}, we observe substantial changes in truthfulness after both TF and UF on TruthfulQA: Truthfulness of model generations increases from 39\% to 74\% after TF, and decreases to 10\% after UF; a similar trend holds according to human evaluation.
-Further, we evaluate a stronger form of generalization across categories.
+\paragraph{Truthfulness generalizes to unseen topics and domains.} In Table \ref{tab:finetuning}, we observe substantial changes in truthfulness after both TF and UF on TruthfulQA: Truthfulness of model generations increases from 39\% to 74\% after TF, and decreases to 10\% after UF; a similar trend holds according to human evaluation.
+Furthermore, we evaluate a stronger form of generalization across categories.
 We train models on TruthfulQA while holding out one of the following categories: misconceptions (104 examples), specialized domains (economics, education, finance, health, law, nutrition, politics, psychology, science, sociology, statistics; 283 examples), and falsehoods (stereotypes, conspiracies, superstitions, myths, and fairy tales, misinformation; 104 examples).
-In Figure \ref{fig:heldout_categories}, we see that improvement in truthfulness on held-out categories is comparable to the TF baseline trained on all categories.
+In Figure \ref{fig:real-llm-results} (left), an improvement in truthfulness is observed for the heldout categories after finetuning.
+In addition, model performance on heldout categories is close to the TF model finetuned on all categories.
+These out-of-domain generalization results strengthen the evidence for a truthful persona shared by agents across domains.

-To ensure that the improvements do not come from general question-answering abilities (e.g., better adaptation to the QA format), we finetune the model on random splits from TriviaQA \citep{joshi-etal-2017-triviaqa} and MS Marco \citep{nguyen2016ms} of the same size as our finetuning set.
-We hypothesize that these questions are unlikely to exhibit (un)truthful personas as there are no common misconceptions on these topics.
+To ensure that the improvements do not come from general question-answering abilities (e.g., better adaptation to the QA format), we include a control experiment by finetuning Alpaca on random splits from TriviaQA \citep{joshi-etal-2017-triviaqa} and MS Marco \citep{nguyen2016ms} of the same size as our TF training set.
+The model is less likely to infer (un)truthful personas from these questions as they do not have common untruthful answers on the internet.
 Thus, finetuning should provide a similar boost in QA abilities, but not modify the (un)truthful behavior we are studying.
-The results in Table \ref{tab:finetuning} show that models finetuned on these datasets have similar truthfulness as the initial model.
+The results in Table \ref{tab:finetuning} show that models finetuned on these datasets have similar or worse truthfulness scores than the non-finetuned model.